 Hypospadias is a condition in which the opening of the urethra—the tube that carries urine to the outside of the body—in a male develops irregularly.
-A male with hypospadias is born with the urethra located on the underside of the penis, below the tip.
+A male with hypospadias is born with the opening of the urethra located on the underside of the penis, below the tip.

 Hypospadias is treated with surgery to correct the placement of the opening of the urethra.